WilliamSkipper/WilliamSkipper/README.md

 - 👋 Hi, I’m @WilliamSkipper
 - 👀 I’m interested in Python, JS, and 💪🏼 Gym
-- 🌱 I’m currently learning to socialize
+- 🌱 I’m currently learning how to socialize
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
   -w.skipper@outlook.com (email)
   -william_skipper (discord)